ECZEMA FACTS

 This is a type of eczema that causes coin-shaped spots to form on your skin.
 Nummular eczema looks very different from other types of eczema, and it can itch a lot.
 These patches are often itchy and well-defined.

 Nummular eczema can be triggered by a reaction to an injury, such as a burn, cut, or scrape, or insect bite.
-Dry skin can also cause it.These can last for several months and the eczema spots could be 1 or many.
+Dry skin can also cause it.These can last for several months and a person could have 1 patch or many.

 It's best to work with a doctor such as a dermatologist or allergist to help find your eczema causes so you can find the appropriate treatments.
 Avoiding specific triggers or allergens can help to prevent or minimize flare-ups.